 Transformative Low Carbon and Climate Resilient Pathways of Costa Rica

 Costa Rica has ambitious NDC and SDG goals to become a resilient, inclusive and carbon neutral economy by 2050.
 However, there is a lack of capacities in order to develop “green and blue” production standards in relevant sectors.
 TRANSFORMA consolidates a country driven stakeholder coordination and NAMAs in the agricultural sector.
 It is aiming to conserve coastal marine biodiversity, as well as to create innovative financing incentives to unlock additional financial resources and stimulate private sector investments.
-Fishery Families and farmers in coffee, livestock and banana production benefit directly due to low carbon and climate resilient value chains.
+Fishery families and farmers in coffee, livestock and banana production benefit directly due to low carbon and climate resilient value chains.
 The outputs and results of TRANSFORMA are contributing to long-term climate resilience, ecological sustainability of key ecosystems, significantly achieving Costa Rica’s decarbonisation of its economy.

 Project data